 Ao Dai Museum

-Ao Dai is the traditional dress of the Vietnamese people, but have you really seen the Ao Dai a few centuries ago?
-Fortunately, Ao Dai Museum had built by a painter and designer – Sĩ Hoàng, inaugurated on January 22, 2014.
-The main purpose of the museum is to display artefacts, conduct research, and collect and store documents, and images about Ao Dai that are associated with Vietnamese women from the past to the present.
-Currently, the museum has more than 1,000 sets of Ao Dai, but only about 100 are displayed with diverse designs and materials.
-The remaining them will be given out according to each specific exhibition with a certain theme.
+Ao Dai is the traditional dress of the Vietnamese people, but have you seen an Ao Dai from a few centuries ago?
+Fortunately, the Ao Dai Museum was built by a painter and designer, Sĩ Hoàng, and inaugurated on January 22, 2014.
+The main purpose of the museum is to display artefacts, conduct research, and collect and store documents and images related to Ao Dai and Vietnamese women from the past to the present.
+Currently, the museum has more than 1,000 Ao Dai sets, but only about 100 are on display, featuring diverse designs and materials.
+The remaining ones will be distributed for each specific exhibition with a particular theme.

-Most of the Ao Dai sets, in the museum, are associated with famous Vietnamese women in many fields such as Armed Forces Hero Nguyen Thi Dinh, Vice President Nguyen Thi Binh, and People’s Artist Bay Nam,… Besides, the museum also displays about 3,000 images of Vietnamese women in traditional costumes throughout the development periods of the country.
+Most of the Ao Dai sets in the museum are associated with famous Vietnamese women in various fields, such as Armed Forces Hero Nguyen Thi Dinh, Vice President Nguyen Thi Binh, and People’s Artist Bay Nam.
+The museum also displays about 3,000 images of Vietnamese women in traditional costumes from the country’s development periods.

-The museum is designed in ancient architecture with a wooden frame and yin & yang tile roof.
-The interior space is divided into two parts: the right side of the entrance displays the Ao Dai dresses from each period and the left side is the real dresses that have been associated with Vietnamese women who have made great contributions in the main fields.
+The museum is designed in an ancient architectural style, with a wooden frame and a yin-and-yang tile roof.
+The interior space is divided into two parts: the right side of the entrance displays the Ao Dai dresses from each period, and the left side is the real dresses that have been associated with Vietnamese women who have made great contributions in the main fields.

 - Address: 206/19/30 Long Thuan, Long Phuoc Ward.